Last updated on August 19th, 2023 at 01:40 am

 What are Maria Butina Body Measurements?

-Information about her height, weight, and body measurements are currently unavailable.
-It will be updated soon.
+Information about her height is 5 feet 6 inches, weight is 121 lbs, and body.
 She has a slim body build.
 She has gray eyes and her hair color is brown.

 What is Maria Butina Net Worth?